 Don’t tell me to wait

-Arlene Davis, director of clinical ethics services for UNC Hospitals, outlined a theoretical case of a 16-year-old patient who wants to begin hormone therapy despite a parent’s objections and listed potential ethical issues: age, informed consent for therapies (of both parent and patient), delay in treatment.
+Arlene Davis, a medical ethicist, outlined a theoretical case of a 16-year-old patient who wants to begin hormone therapy despite a parent’s objections and listed potential ethical issues: age, informed consent for therapies (of both parent and patient), delay in treatment.

 “What a world of stressors to face!” she said, describing the doctor’s position.
 Often, Davis said, you may hear that a parent wants to wait.
 But she said there is “no limbo” for the patient.